jnpacker/ocm-enhancements/enhancements/sig-architecture/64-placementStrategy/README.md

 	// +optional
 	DecisionGroups []DecisionGroup `json:"decisionGroups,omitempty"`

-	// ClusterPercentagePerDecisionGroup is a percentage of the total selected clusters that will divide the clusters to groups.
+	// ClusterPerDecisionGroup is a fixed number or percentage of the total selected clusters that will divide the clusters to groups each group has the max number of clusters equal to or less than the ClusterPerDecisionGroup value.
-	// ex; for a total 100 clusters selected, ClusterPercentagePerDecisionGroup equal to 20% will divide the placement decision to 5 groups each group should have 20 clusters.
+	// ex; for a total 100 clusters selected, ClusterPerDecisionGroup equal to 20% will divide the placement decision to 5 groups each group should have 20 clusters.
-	// +kubebuilder:validation:Enum=None;5%;10%;15%;20%;25%;30%;50%;100%
+	// +kubebuilder:validation:Enum=None;5%;10%;15%;20%;25%;30%;40%;50%;100%
-	// +kubebuilder:default:=None
+	// +kubebuilder:default:="100%"
 	// +optional
-	ClusterPercentagePerDecisionGroup string `json:"clusterPercentagePerDecisionGroup,omitempty"`

-	// NumberOfClustersPerDecisionGroup is the max number of clusters per decision group.
-If ClusterPercentagePerDecisionGroup is used the NumberOfClustersPerDecisionGroup will be ignored.
-	// +kubebuilder:default:=100
-	// +optional
-	NumberOfClustersPerDecisionGroup int32 `json:"numberOfClustersPerDecisionGroup,omitempty"`
+	ClusterPerDecisionGroup intOrString `json:"clustersPerDecisionGroup,omitempty"`
 }

 ```